 Understanding house sum insured

 Don’t get caught short.
-Work out how much it could cost to fully rebuild your house in case of total loss, so you can make sure you’ve got the right amount of insurance.
+Work out how much it could cost to rebuild your house in case of total loss, so you can make sure you’ve got the right amount of insurance.

 Why you need to calculate your sum insured

-When you take out a House Insurance policy you're responsible for confirming the amount it would cost to fully rebuild your house and to keep this figure up-to-date.
+When you take out a House Insurance policy you're responsible for confirming the amount it would cost to rebuild your house and to keep this figure up-to-date.

 Calculating your sum insured